-If your child currently receives home to school travel assistance you will need to reapply as there is no automatic entitlement to continued travel assistance and your child's situation will have to be re-assessed.
+If your child currently receives home to school travel assistance you will need to re-apply by April 2021.
+There is no automatic entitlement to continued travel assistance and your child's situation will have to be re-assessed.

 Lewisham secondary schools